ianwild/qsl/doc/implementation.md

 Note that a lambda expression can't know in advance whether it will be called in a value or a void context.
-It must therefore assume _value_, and leave it to the called to remove the result if necessary.
+It must therefore assume _value_, and leave it to the caller to remove the result if necessary.
 This means that most of the time `opCALL` will be followed by an `opDROP`.
 As a further consequence, `apply`, though a function and not a fexpr, must know for itself the call-site context, so it gets